 An oft heard theory about Unidentified Flying Objects (“UFOs”) is they are nothing but the manifestation of the times.
 For instance, visions received by people prior to the modern industrial era were often religious in nature.
 Famous historical examples include Joan of Arc and the children of Fatima.[1]
+This particular theory has been proposed by Jacques Vallee, a famous UFO investigator, and more recently by Diana Walsh Pasulka, a professor of religion in her book American Cosmic.
 The visionaries lived in a world where religion was a major factor in everyday life so their visions were expressed through that medium.

 Encounters also referenced the culture of the time, as illustrated by the following story.
 In the late 1950’s, the story of Valiant Thor [5], the commander of a spaceship with a three “person” crew from the planet Venus, came to light.
 His spaceship allegedly landed in Alexandria, Virginia (right outside Washington D.C.) where he used mind control techniques to force two policemen to let him go.
 Other stories of mind control followed, as Valiant Thor seemed to have unfettered access to the Pentagon.
 He lived there for three years, advising top officials and even meeting with President Dwight D. Eisenhower.
 Reportedly, President Eisenhower turned down the help of the Venusians in solving the world’s problems since it is the nature of mankind to struggle and progress.
 Valiant Thor forged a friendship with Dr. Frank Stranges, an ordained minister and alleged biblical scholar[6] who later recounted Valiant Thor’s story.
 It is at this point religious and technological themes converge.
 When asked where he was from, Thor claimed he was from Venus, a planet where the inhabitants were still in intimate contact with God.
 After several years on Earth, and his mission seemingly completed, Valiant Thor and his crew left.